Crownpeak/best-practices/fredhopper/fhr-salesforce-commerce-cloud/data-transformation-and-ingestion/README.md

 ### Full vs. Incremental Updates
 - **Full Updates:** Replace & re-index all data in Fredhopper.
-- **Incremental Updates:** Update only the changed data (add new, remove existing).
+- **Incremental Updates:** Update only the changed data (add new, remove or update existing).

-- Use incremental updates as much as possible to minimize processing time, however full catalog updates are required at regular intervals to ensure data consistency & optimisation.
+Use incremental updates as much as possible to minimise processing time.
+However, full catalog updates are required at regular intervals to ensure data consistency & optimisation.

 ### Handling Deletes and Updates
 - **Deletes:** Implement mechanisms to delete removed products from Fredhopper.